Byron F. Johnson: World War II and Later service

 Johnson was ordered to Bogotá, Colombia in January 1941 and served as naval attaché and naval air attaché until March 1944.
 While in that assignment, he was promoted to colonel in May 1942 and received Order of Boyaca from the Government of Colombia.
 Following his return to the United States, Johnson served at Marine Corps Air Station Cherry Point, North Carolina until October 1944, when he was ordered to the Hawaii.

 He assumed command of 3rd Marine Aircraft Wing at Marine Corps Air Station Ewa and was responsible for the administration and specialized and advanced tactical training of squadrons deploying from the States to combat zones as well as control of Marine aviation units assigned to area garrison forces.
 While in this capacity, Johnson was promoted to the rank of brigadier general on January 8, 1945.

-Johnson was appointed assistant wing commander, 1st Marine Aircraft Wing and deputy to Major General Louis E. Woods and served in this capacity during the occupation of North China with headquarters in Tientsen.
+Johnson was appointed assistant wing commander, 1st Marine Aircraft Wing and deputy to Major General Louis E. Woods and served in this capacity during the occupation of North China with headquarters in Tianjin.
 He served in this capacity during the Chinese Civil War, when units of 1st Marine Wing participated in the combats against Chinese communists guerillas.
 Johnson distinguished himself in this capacity and received the Legion of Merit.
 He also held additional duty as Aviation advisor to Generalissimo Chiang Kai-shek and received Order of the Cloud and Banner for assistance in helping to establish Chinese air units in North China during 1946.

 He returned to the United States in March 1946 and assumed duty as assistant to the commanding general, Marine Air, West Coast, William J. Wallace.
 Johnson remained in that capacity until November 1, 1946, when he retired from active duty and was advanced to the rank of major general on the retired list for having been specially commended in combat.

 Retirement and death

 Upon his retirement from the Marine Corps, Johnson settled in Coronado, California, where he was appointed to the Planning Commission together with retired Lieutenant General Francis P. Mulcahy.
 He served in this capacity until early 1950, when he ran for the city council, but was not elected.
 Johnson was then offered the job of Air Advisor to Generalissimo Chiang Kai-shek, which he accepted and served on Formosa until early 1951.

 Johnson then returned to Coronado and served as Chief Air Raid Warden for several years.
 Major General Byron F. Johnson died on April 10, 1980, and is buried at Cypress View Mausoleum and Crematory in San Diego.
-He and his wife, Helen Louise Bell Johnson (1895–1978) had two children, Byron Jr. and Doris.
+He and his wife, Helen Louise Bell Johnson, had two children, Byron Jr. and Doris.

 Decorations

-Here is the ribbon bar of Major General Johnson:
+Here is the ribbon rack of Major General Johnson: